 Proton therapy, also called proton beam therapy, is a type of radiation treatment that uses protons rather than x-rays to treat cancer.
 A proton is a positively charged particle.
 At high energy, protons can destroy cancer cells.
 Doctors may use proton therapy alone, or they may combine it with standard radiation therapy, surgery, chemotherapy, and/or immunotherapy.

-Like standard x-ray radiation, proton therapy is a type of external-beam radiation therapy.
+Like standard x-ray radiation therapy, proton therapy is a type of external-beam radiation therapy.
 It painlessly delivers radiation through the skin from a machine outside the body.
-Protons, however, can target the tumor with lower radiation doses to surrounding normal tissues--approximately 60% lower, depending on the location of the tumor.

 How proton therapy works

 A machine called a synchrotron or cyclotron speeds up the protons.
 The speed of the protons reflects their high energy.
 The protons travel to a specific depth in the body based on their energy.

 After the protons reach the desired place in the body, they deposit the specified radiation dose in the tumor.
 With proton therapy, there is no radiation dose beyond the tumor.
 In contrast, x-rays continue to deposit radiation doses as they exit the patient's body.
 This means that radiation is also damaging nearby healthy tissues, potentially causing side effects.

 Patients often receive proton therapy in an outpatient setting.
 This means treatment does not require hospital admission.
 The number of treatment sessions depends on the type and stage of the cancer.
 Sometimes, doctors deliver proton therapy in one to five proton beam treatments, generally using larger daily radiation doses.
 This is typically referred to as stereotactic body radiotherapy.
 If a person receives a single, large radiation dose, it is sometimes called radiosurgery.